t4rra/CCStopper/README.md

 - One-line install/run
   - thanks [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) for the idea
   - see [below](#one-line-installrun) for commands
-- The hosts file module write/remove addresses in a different way, more reliable
+- The hosts file module write/remove addresses in a different way
+  - it *should* migrate old entries, but it hasn't been extensively tested
 - New module for patching the creative cloud app
   - credit to AbsentForeskin on the genP discord
   - requires restart after patching